 “The young man’s got a right to be skeptical.
 We’re strangers after all.
 Sam, do you believe us?
 Are we baseball scouts?”

 “Okay.
 And that’s fine.
 But I’ll tell you what, alright?
 Cards on the table.
-Honest Injun hope to die.”
+Honest, Injun, hope to die.”
 His eyebrows inched up his forehead.
 “We’re baseball scouts.”

 Sam and Nephi did the dishes in the main office.
-While Nephi put away the folding chairs, Sam took bedding from the one of the empty rooms and left it at the doorway to the camper.
+While Nephi put away the folding chairs, Sam took bedding from one of the empty rooms and left it in the doorway to the camper.
 He was just turning to walk back across the parking lot when the door opened and Ray stepped out.
 He coughed, cleared his throat, and spat.

 “Hey Sam,” he said.
 “I was thinking.
 You’d know to tell someone, right, if you ever needed help?”